cDoru/nodetv/README.md

 ## Prerequisites

 Initially NodeTV will only be supported on -nix-based systems - specifically Debian/Ubuntu and Mac OSX, however Windows support is on the radar.
 NodeTV's only prerequisites are:

 * Node.js 0.8.x <http://nodejs.org/download/>
 * Google Chrome 12.0.x.x <https://www.google.com/chrome>

-To enable auto-updating, you will need:

 * Git 1.7.9.x <http://git-scm.com>

 ## Installation